Bob Lonsberry: Radio shows

-Once using the promotional tagline "The most fired man in Rochester media," Lonsberry hosts four radio talk shows, three featuring a mix of news, political commentary, callers, and day-to-day anecdotes that air on WGY AM/FM in Albany, New York from 6 AM to 8 AM ET, WHAM in Rochester, New York, from 8 AM to 12 PM ET, and WSYR AM/FM in Syracuse, New York from 3 PM to 6 PM, and a one hour hot talk based show Lonsberry co-hosts on WHAM from 9 PM to 10 PM with Jeremy Newman.
-Lonsberry formerly co-hosted the hot talk based show with Newman from 12 PM to 2 PM on WAIO Rochester.
+Once using the promotional tagline "The most fired man in Rochester media," Lonsberry hosts three radio talk shows featuring a mix of news, political commentary, callers, and day-to-day anecdotes that air on WGY AM/FM in Albany, New York from 6 AM to 8 AM ET, WHAM in Rochester, New York, from 8 AM to 12 PM ET, and WSYR AM/FM in Syracuse, New York from 3 PM to 6 PM.
+Lonsberry formerly co-hosted a one hour hot talk based show on WHAM from 9 PM to 10 PM with Jeremy Newman and formerly co-hosted the show, then two hours, on WAIO.

 Lonsberry almost always expresses a conservative opinion about the issues he discusses on his talk shows.
 Typically, he spends most of his shows discussing local and state issues—less frequently discussing national issues.
 He also discusses life and family issues.
 Lonsberry is married to his third wife.
 He and his first wife divorced, and his second marriage was annulled.

 When Lonsberry is absent, progressive talk radio host George Kilpatrick has occasionally filled in for him, a situation that brought Kilpatrick a certain degree of hate mail.